 We had some fun here at Summit Sips with the last post for Talk Like a Pirate Day.
-I hope you all gave that one a try, or at least gave talking like a pirate a try.
-Pirate grog, or Bumboo is pretty basic, and it's probably easier on your throat than growling like Bluebeard all day.
-This week I decided to hang on to the nautical theme and feature something similar, only our Drink of the Week uses bourbon instead of rum.
+We hope you all gave that one a try, or at least gave talking like a pirate a try.
+Pirate grog, or Bumboo is pretty basic, and it’s probably easier on your throat than growling like Bluebeard all day.
+This week we are hanging on to the nautical theme and featuring something similar, only our Drink of the Week uses bourbon instead of rum.
 It also requires you to make Passion Fruit Syrup.

-I've made plenty of flavored syrups in the past, but never passion fruit until recently.
-I could buy passion fruit syrup, but I held off because I wanted to make it myself.
+We’ve made plenty of flavored syrups in the past, but never passion fruit until recently.
+You can buy passion fruit syrup, but we held off because we wanted to make it from scratch.
 However, fresh passion fruit or its juice is pretty hard to find.
-It turns out, much of the passion fruit juice that's out there is grape or apple juice mixed with other fruits and only small fraction is actual passion fruit.
-In fact, I haven't seen 100% real passion fruit juice at all.
-I know, you are thinking that you saw some in the freezer section, but look at the ingredients—plenty of sugar and other juice, but oddly not much passion fruit.
+It turns out, much of the passion fruit juice that’s out there is grape or apple juice mixed with other fruits and only small fraction is actual passion fruit.
+In fact, we haven’t seen 100% real passion fruit juice at all.
+If you are thinking that you saw some in the freezer section, look at the ingredients—plenty of sugar and other juice, but oddly not much passion fruit.

-I decided to go with one of those big drink boxes made by Ceres.
-At least it's 100% juice, even if it may also contain some apple or pear.
-Making the syrup is a matter of reducing the liquid to a concentrated form and adding sweetener.
-I reduced the juice to one-third its original volume, measured it, then added an equal amount of sugar.
+We decided to go with one of those big drink boxes made by Ceres.
+At least it’s 100% juice, even if it may also contain some apple or pear.
+Ideally, we should be using passion fruit purée, but with this version, making the syrup is a matter of reducing the liquid to a concentrated form and adding sweetener.
+We reduced the juice to one-third its original volume, measured it, then added an equal amount of sugar.

 Passion Fruit Syrup

 Note: Since writing this, we have an even better version of passion fruit syrup.
 Click Here for that recipe.